-Dr Andrew Davis (Northern services) is the Lead Clinician for Endoscopy (NDDH).
+Dr Andrew Davis (Northern services, TBC) is the Lead Clinician of the NDDH department and for Endoscopy (NDDH).
 His interests include endoscopy and hospital management.

 Dr Chris Calvert (Eastern services, 2014) is the Lead Clinician for Endoscopy (RD&E).
 He has particular interests in IBD and Nutrition.